rjkviegas/skills-workshops/week-7/javascript-module-pattern-workshop/README.md

 * Clone this repo.

-* Run `npm install` to install the dependencies.

-* Run `npm test` to run the tests.
+* Open `SpecRunner.html` in your browser to run the tests.

-* Run `npm start` to run the app.
-View it at the URL displayed in your console.

 * TDD a `smiley.js` module.
 It should have a function that returns a random smiley like `:)` or `:D`.